astra1dev/tagesschau-discord-bot/README.md

 Then open Command Prompt, type `python -m pip install discord` and hit enter.

 Finally open explorer and double-click `bot.py`.
 Now the bot is running!

+#### Note

+The bot uses the tagesschau API, which means all news are posted in GERMAN language.
+If you don't speak german, then this is not the right bot for you.